SilentCicero/browser-ipfs/README.md

 It meant to be mostly compatible with [ipfs.js](https://github.com/consensys/ipfs.js) with a few key differences:

-- no specific support for Buffers
+- no specific support for Buffers.
+Buffer's still work, see caveat below in documentation for ipfs.cat
 - only implements simple add and cat functionality
 - Basically if you're using ipfs as a simple KV store, this should do the trick